Methodology

 | GLORIA | GLORIA (Global Resource Input-Output Assessment) is an Environmentally Extended Multi-Regional Input-Output (EE-MRIO) dataset constructed by The University of Sydney's IELab and commercialized by FootprintLab.
 Comprehensive technical description of the GLORIA database can be found here.
 More information about the underlying dataset used in Nios App can be found here. | GLORIA is recognized as one of the most comprehensive EE-MRIO databases globally, covering ~160 countries plus 4 Rest-of-World regions and 120 economic sectors, and providing spend- and sector-based intensity factors for GHGs, land use, water use, and pollution.
 It has been selected by the United Nations (UN) to monitor progress on Sustainable Development Goals (SDG 8 and 12).
 Data has also been used elsewhere by the UNEP's Sustainable Consumption and Production project, and is used by many multi-national companies.
 It has been built on reputable global data sources including OECD, EDGAR, FAO, Aquastat, and others, ensuring internationally recognized quality and consistency of environmental extensions. |

 | LC-Impact | LC-Impact is a life cycle impact assessment (LCIA) methodology that translates environmental pressures into biodiversity impacts (PDF score).
-LC-IMPACT was launched under the European Union's FP7 funding program and is designed to align with globally recognized LCA frameworks such as UNEP-SETAC Life Cycle Initiative. | Unlike many LCIA methods, LC-IMPACT is spatially explicit, meaning characterization factors vary by ecosystem type and geographic region, making it one of the most advanced methods for assessing biodiversity loss in LCA.
-To calculate PDF metrics, we follow the Biodiversity impact translation scheme used in the Kulionis et al. 2024 research paper.
-Note: for now, we exclude N and P emission factors as this is not provided in GLORIA dataset. |
+LC-Impact was launched under the European Union's FP7 funding program and is designed to align with globally recognized LCA frameworks such as the UNEP-SETAC Life Cycle Initiative. | Unlike many LCIA methods, LC-Impact is spatially explicit, meaning characterization factors vary by ecosystem type and geographic region, making it one of the most advanced methods for assessing biodiversity loss in LCA.
+To calculate PDF metrics, we follow the biodiversity impact translation scheme used in the Kulionis et al. (2024) research paper.
+Note: for now, we exclude N and P emission factors as these are not provided in the GLORIA dataset. |

-Note on alignment to global standards
+Note on alignment with global standards

 - Mimics core principles of life cycle assessment (LCA) to ensure scientific grounding and transparency.